LEXICALALCHEMIST/Zeta-Morph/README.md

 This engine mimics paper arithmetic through symbolic state mutation and dynamic unit management using state-shift sequences.
 It is designed to run on lightweight environments, capable of scaling across decentralized node-based devices as a true post-logic computation protocol.

+Everything can be melted to numbers.
+Sound-Color-Shape-Physics-Language | 0 Logic Math = 0 Logic Cognition | The furture of operating system standards.
 ---

 Core Concept